aneeka657/MSA-Project2/README.md

 ## 10. Results
 For my first attempt , the results are saved into results-for-beatles.png as I have used Beatles for testing purpose and Salami and Harmonix for training (original+augmented).

+I got no improvement from epoch 10 to 34 that I also have saved into no-improvemnet-epoch34.png.

 ## 11. Notes